bedangSen/Moron-Savings/README.md

+# Moron Saving - Budget Tracking Application
-# Create and deploy a cloud native web application using the MERN (MongoDB, Express, React, Node.js) stack
+## Create and deploy a cloud native web application using the MERN (MongoDB, Express, React, Node.js) stack for tracking your budget.

 This repository has code to create a web app that is pre-configured with the MERN stack (MongoDB, Express.js, React, Node.js).
 We use IBM Cloud services to host our application; the IBM Cloud Developer Tools CLI to run and debug locally; and lastly provide native commands to deploy to Kubernetes or Cloud Foundry.